Custody & Visitation Law

 Here is a look at the standard that applies and some of the factors courts consider when deciding which parent gets custody of children.

-In many states, courts will distinguish between “legal custody” and “physical custody” when making child custody decisions, and these can be seen as two distinct categories of child custody.
+Physical custody refers to the allocation of time spent physically with each parent.
 Legal custody refers to the ability to make day-to-day decisions in a child's life.
-The preference in most cases is for both parents to share joint legal custody, so that each parent has an equal say in their child's health, safety, and general welfare.
+The preference in most cases is joint legal custody or shared parenting so that each parent has an equal say in their child's health, safety, and general welfare.

-So, what, exactly will courts look at to determine what is in a child's best interests?
+What will courts look at to determine what is in a child's best interests?
 That could depend on where you live.
 While judges in all states apply the best interests of the child standard, the factors that actually make up the standard may vary from state to state.

 There is typically no one factor that guides a judge's custody decision; rather, the judge makes a child custody decision based on a combination of several different factors that contribute to the "best interests of the child."
 Common factors that a judge considers in making custody and visitation decisions include:

 Rather, a child's preferences are simply one of many factors that the judge must take into account in making a custody determination.
 Furthermore, the weight that the judge gives to the child's preferences may depend in large part on the child's age.
-While a 6-year-old may not be able to articulate a logical reason for his preference, a 15-year-old's wishes may carry greater weight in a judge's custody decision, depending on the circumstances and the reasons for the child's preference.
+While a 6-year-old may not be able to articulate a logical reason for their preference, a 15-year-old's wishes may carry greater weight in a judge's custody decision, depending on the circumstances and the reasons for the child's preference.

 While a parent's gender historically was taken into account in some states, there once was a preference for awarding custody of young children to their mothers, no such preference exists today.
 A judge will assess the fitness of both parents to be the child's custodian, without regard to the parent's gender.

-Finally, because not all judges are experts in family relations, a judge may call on a guardian ad litem, social worker, custody evaluator, or a mental health professional to investigate and evaluate the family in order to make a custody recommendation to the court.
+Finally, because not all judges are experts in family relations, a judge may call on a guardian ad litem, social worker, custody evaluator, or mental health care professional to investigate and evaluate the family in order to make a custody recommendation to the court.
 The judge will often rely on these experts who not only have specialized knowledge in the field, but who have also worked more closely with the family members, observed their interactions, and gathered relevant information.